 Llantwit Major Gym Upgrades

 We’ve made a range of sustainability-focused upgrades at Llantwit Major Leisure Centre, including new water-saving showers, low-energy lighting, and an energy-efficient air handling unit to improve heating and ventilation.
 These improvements reduce energy and water use while creating a more comfortable environment for visitors.
-The project was part-funded by the UK Government’s Shared Prosperity Fund. n 2023, our street lighting team refurbished the traditional Victorian street lighting in various areas of Penarth using modern energy efficient technologies.
+The project was part-funded by the UK Government’s Shared Prosperity Fund.

 Alexandra Gardens Community Centre Energy Upgrades

-Thanks to funding from the Strong Communities Grant Fund, and match funding from Section 106 developer contributions, the Alexandra Gardens Community Association was able to install additional solar panels and battery storage at its Community Centre to increase its renewable energy capacity.
+Thanks to funding from the Strong Communities Grant Fund, and match funding from Section 106 developer contributions,the Alexandra Gardens Community Association was able to install additional solar panels and battery storage at its Community Centre to increase its renewable energy capacity.

 Previously, the centre had a basic solar array and battery storage system that helped offset the electricity used to heat the main hall via air conditioning.
 However, the remainder of the building, including the entrance hall, kitchen, and toilet facilities, was still dependent on a traditional gas-fired boiler.